dchry/dropout-nnunet-flair-t1/README.md

 ```

 **Evaluation**
-To calculate Dice scores for the predicted segmentation masks per subregion, you can use the script below
+To calculate Dice scores for the predicted segmentation masks per subregion, you can adapt the following script to your evaluation pipeline

 ```
 inference_scripts/dice.py